jundalisay/superblist/content/en/material/principles/intro/chapter-01b.md

 ---

 The Probability Layer is above and covers the aethereal layer.
 This means it is above existence  and is only theoretical.
+We can also call this pre-existence that binds existence.

 This layer is static and is driven by the desire of either the Creator or the createe.